let4be/crusty/README.md

 ---

-if you decide to build manually via `cargo build`, remember - release build is a lot faster(and default is debug) ;
+if you decide to build manually via `cargo build`, remember - release build is a lot faster(and default is debug)

+In the real world usage scenario on high bandwidth channel docker might become too expensive,so it might be a good idea either to run directly or at least in `network_mode = host`

 - external service dependencies - clickhouse and grafana